gcgarner/IOTstack/README.md

 One of the major advantages is that the image comes mostly preconfigured.

 # Tested platform
-Raspberry Pi 3B running Raspbian (Buster)
+Raspberry Pi 3B and 4B Raspbian (Buster)

 # Youtube reference
 This repo was originally inspired by Andreas Spiess's video on using some of these tools.
 Some containers have been added to extend its functionality